Understanding Food Labels

 Treated with Irradiation

 In grocery stores, food that has been irradiated must be labeled and marked with a radura symbol.
-Unfortunately, this labeling policy does not apply to restaurants, schools, hospitals, or processed foods containing irradiated ingredients.
+Unfortunately, this labeling is not required in processed foods containing irradiated ingredients.
+Restaurants, schools, and hospitals also don’t have to use the label if they use irradiated food.

 Food Labels That Give Limited Information

-“Cage free” means that birds are raised without cages, but it tells you nothing about any other living conditions.
-For instance, cage-free eggs could come from birds raised indoors in overcrowded spaces at large factory farms.
+“Cage free” means that birds are raised without cages.
+However, the label tells you nothing about any other living conditions.
+For instance, “cage free” eggs could come from birds raised indoors in overcrowded factory farms.

 Pasture Raised

 “Pasture-raised” or “pastured” means that animals spent at least some time outdoors on pasture, feeding on grass or forage.
-This traditional farming method is typically done on a smaller scale than conventional factory-farmed animals.
-However, there are no government standards for this label, including how much of its life the animal spent on pasture.
+This traditional farming method is typically done on a smaller scale than factory-farmed animals.
+However, there are no government standards for this label, including how much time the animal spent on pasture.
+Producers get to make up their own definitions.

 Grass-Fed